htaylight/google-classroom-downloader/README.md

 ---

-# Google Classroom Course Materials Downloader
+# Google Classroom and Google Drive Downloader

-This script downloads and organizes course materials from Google Classroom, saving them to your local machine by topic.
+This script allows you to download and organize materials from Google Classroom and Google Drive directly to your local machine.
+It provides both an interactive mode and command-line options for ease of use.

 ## Table of Contents